 STAFF PROFILE

-Mr Peter West
+Dr Peter West

 Peter West is a lecturer in RMIT's School of Design.
 Peter's research and teaching practice explores the ways in which Western design is practiced lawfully, in response to Indigenous sovereignty.

 Peter West is a non-Indigenous cis-gendered white man and a visitor on unceded Indigenous lands.
-In design practice, research and teaching West, is situated by Indigenous sovereignty.
-This leads West into designing practices which reflexively challenges the assumptions and dominance of Western design itself.
+West's design practice, research and teaching is an exploration of the ways in which design is situated by Indigenous sovereignty.

-West's research focuses on the ways in which design is fundamentally challenged by and obliged to be in relation to Indigenous sovereignties.
-As West's teaching and research work is conducted on Kulin country this is practiced in response to the sovereign practice of Womin Djeka and the laws of Bundjil.
+As West's teaching and research work is conducted on Kulin country this is positioned in response to the sovereign practice of Womin Djeka and in active acknowledgment of being in relation to Indigenous knowledge systems.
 This is to design lawfully on country.

 As co-lead of Reconciliation in the School of Design Peter is involved in the strategic planning of reconciliation across the school.
 This involves bringing both teaching and research practices (processes) into an active (named/demonstrated) relationship to Indigenous sovereignties.